stardazed/sd-zlib/README.md

 Compression
 -----------
-In most cases, just call `deflate` on some data and you're done.
+In most cases, call `deflate` on some data and you're done.

 ```js
 import { deflate } from "@stardazed/zlib";